 In addition to releasing the scapegoat story, one of the most powerful healing tools available to adult survivors is sharing the truth of what happened to them with others.
 This can be done via writing your life story and sharing it with a therapist or coach who understands the damaging nature of the family scapegoat role, or joining a forum where you can share freely and be heard by others, as well as listen to the stories of other scapegoated adults.

-To learn more about FSA, it’s signs and symptoms, and recovering from this most damaging form of systemic familial abuse, read my eBook The Invisible Wounds of the Family Scapegoat (link below).
+To learn more about FSA, it’s signs and symptoms, and recovering from this most damaging form of systemic familial abuse, read my eBook The Invisible Wounds of the Family Scapegoat (link to my eBook available via my profile, below).

 I’d love to hear from you in the comments below.
 Have you ever been in the family scapegoat role?
 If so, what has helped you most in your recovery?